You may also like..

 Ashwagandha Chocolate Chip Cookies

-Packed with benefits for the body and brain, this classic chocolate chip cookie gets a healthy twist thanks to ashwagandha.
-These soft, sweet cookies are made with dark chocolate chips, millet flour and are free from refined sugar.
-And the addition of chia seeds makes it high in fibre.
+Packed with benefits for the body and brain, this classic chocolate chip cookie gets a healthy twist thanks to the Ayurvedic herb, ashwagandha.
+These soft and sweet cookies are vegan, free from refined sugar, high in fibre and low GI.
+Made with chia seeds, dark chocolate chips and millet flour, these low-calorie healthy cookies are wholesome and nutritious.

 Add (£4.49)